-The bony part of the ribs is a common place for metastatic cancer to lodge.
+The bony part of the ribs is a common place for metastatic spread (to sites away from the original) of cancer to lodge.
 This may result in a pathological fracture, so there may be an obvious injury history (a red herring.)

 A medical checkup is therefore in order even if you have no history of cancer.